mcdemarco/the-new-kitchen-cookbook/pasta/macncheese.md

 7. Add pasta and return to medium-low heat for 6 minutes.
 8. Transfer to 9x13 baking dish, top with crumbs, and broil 3-5 minutes.
 9. Cool 5 minutes before serving.

+## Variants

+Don't put the pan too close to the broiler if using panko as a substitute for fresh breadcrumbs.
+Also, note that the original recipe said not to do that.

+I tried doubling the cayenne pepper, to little effect.
+I may need some new cayenne pepper...